Eyjolfurak/eyjolfurak.github.io/_posts/2025-03-30-drug-offense-pattern.md

 ---

-This post will explore when drug offenses occur throughout the day using data from the SF Crime dataset.
+This post explores when and where drug offenses occur in San Francisco using data from 2003–2024.

 <!-- Visualization and content will go here -->